 Contrary to paper, "Flat permits to write quickly," Kyle told us.
 Indeed, Flat is user-friendly.
 The interface was designed to be intuitively used even by the youngest and the most beginning musicians.
 Moreover, recently, we have updated this interface for the teachers, to simplify their work and tasks.
 Kyle also uses Google Classroom.
 Given that Flat is fully-integrated to Google Classroom, thanks to our partnership with Google, that permits Kyle to keep his teaching habits.
 All these features allow Kyle to work more quickly in his composition classes.

 With Flat, Kyle also found a solution to his collaborative's issue.
-He appreciates the possibility to see how his students work, what is great, what is wrong and give immediate feedback.
+He appreciates the possibility to see how his students work, what is great, what is wrong and gives immediate feedback.
 His students can annotate their music sheets and comment Kyle's remarks.
 These functionalities permit to improve the communication between him and his students.
 This aspect is important for Kyle, who is a teacher close to his students

 "Flat permits to write quickly, to give immediate feedback to my students.
 Moreover, the combination of Flat with Google Classroom works very well."